The Master's Degree Changes of 2018

 Re-taking exams and courses from 2017-18

-A new course, Global Competence 5 credits, will be part of the compulsory studies within the major for students starting their master studies fall 2018 or later.
-Students that finish the seminar worth 12 credits before fall 2019 are not required to take the Global Competence course.
+A new course, Global Competence 5 credits (consists of courses 9995 and 9996), is part of the compulsory studies within the major for students starting their master studies fall 2018 or later, and all students that complete the seminar worth 5 cr.
+Students that finish the seminar worth 12 credits before the fall of 2019 are not required to take the Global Competence courses 9995 and 9996, but the courses can however be a part of the elective programme specific studies (they can be included in the 90 credits).

-The double weighting of master level courses in comparison to bachelor courses and courses in language and business communication will cease at Hanken.
+The double weighting of master level courses in comparison to bachelor courses and courses in language and business communication have ceased at Hanken.
 Other universities in Finland do not have a system of weighting course grades differently depending on the level of the course when calculating the grade point average (GPA).
-All courses held after 1 August 2018, will have the same weight meaning that master courses will no more affect the average grade more than bachelor level courses.
-Students, who wish to graduate 1.10.2018, or later, can when they apply for their degree certificate choose to keep the weight 2 on all their advanced level courses (the courses completed before 1.8.2018), or to change the weight to 1 for all courses.
+All courses held after 1 August 2018, have the same weight meaning that master courses will no more affect the average grade more than bachelor level courses.
+Students, who wish to graduate 1.10.2018, or later, can when they apply for their degree certificate choose to keep the weight 2 on all their advanced level courses (completed before 1.8.2018), or to change the weight to 1 for all courses.

 Below you can see an example of a transcript with an advanced course with the weight 2.
 The advanced course Management Information Systems affects the average a bit more than the other courses in Information Systems Sciences.
 The student, whose transcript this is, can when applying for his/her degree certificate decide whether he/she wants to keep all advanced level courses with the weight 2 or to change them all to weight 1.
 In this specific case, the student could keep the weight 2 for all advanced level courses, since a good grade in an advanced course affects the weighted average positively.